PlayStation 2

 GmainX(MINIRA) by M.T.

-GmainX" is refers to PS2 development hardware.
+GmainX refers to the PS2 development hardware.

-It's worth noting that this string is as the second human-readable string in the ROM (right after "Sony Computer Entertainment Inc"), meaning that M.T. got some pretty high billing!
+It's worth noting that this string is the second human-readable string in the ROM (right after "Sony Computer Entertainment Inc"), meaning that M.T. got some pretty high billing!

 Possible Debug Menu

-Verify that these entries actually are part of a menu.
+To do: Verify that these entries actually are part of a menu. |

 Somewhere around 00002BD0 in the BIOS 01.00 files is what appears to be a debug menu, containing the options: